Sample Amount Required

 - If you are placing a new order with the intention of normalizing this new data to previous data then the miRBase versions should match.
 This is particularly important for comparisons involving versions before 10.0 due to the significant changes in miRBase 10.0 and up.

 Complete a Sample Submission Form

-- Complete a sample submission form prior to sending your sample to us.
+- Please complete a sample submission form prior to sending your sample to us.
 Email the form to us at:

-- The form can be emailed to us at: firstname.lastname@example.org beforehand or sent in the package along with your sample.
-Note – If you send the form in the package with samples please place it in a separate waterproof bag.
+- A copy of the form should also be sent in the package along with your sample.
+(Note – please place the form in a separate waterproof bag from your samples.)

 Packaging and Shipping